 Barry called Loretta on her mobile phone.
 “She sounded surprised, but promised to have [the company] conduct a 'serious investigation and immediately clear the situation with the clients',” he said.
 And he never heard from her again.
 “From that point on Bocelli disappeared, blocked calls from my mobile and has not responded to various degrees of email content from me.”

-Right away, Barry closed his affected bank account, gave his bank all documentation related to his “job,” and filed complaints with his local police.
+Right away, Barry closed his affected bank account, gave his bank all documentation related to his “job,” and filed reports with his local police.

 A few days later, Barry learned that “My bank researched and found the money’s owner, and today I released the funds to his account.
 It appears that this person’s identity was stolen, his savings account hacked, and his money was transferred to my account, and you know the rest of the story.”